Baqend/guide/src/index.md

 });
 ```

-In a more complex scenario you may have references in a collection, this references will also not be loaded by default.
+In a more complex scenario you may have references in a collection.
+These references won't be be loaded by default
+neither.
 ```js
 DB.Todo.load('7b2c...').then(function(firstTodo) {
   //will throw an object not available error